thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/integrations/tuya.md

 ![image](/images/user-guide/integrations/tuya/tuya-rule-chain-downlink-1-pe.png)
 {% endif %}

-After this steps, we need to tap on a right grey circle of rule node **message type switch** and drag this circle to left side of **Integration Downlink**, here lets choose **RPC Request to Device**, tap "Add" and save Rule node.
+After these steps, we need to tap on a right grey circle of rule node **message type switch** and drag this circle to left side of **Integration Downlink**.
+In pop-up window add **"RPC Request to Device"** linl, and tap "Add".
+Save the Root Rule Chain.

 {% if docsPrefix == "pe/" %}
 ![image](/images/user-guide/integrations/tuya/tuya-rule-chain-downlink-2-pe.png)